 Our Sister Brands

 As a family, we also own and manage a few other websites and social accounts.
-One of these is the Planting for Retirement Facebook group, sister brand to our gardening website, GardensAll.com, and also PlantingForRetirement.com.
+One of the social groups is the Planting for Retirement Facebook group, sister brand to our gardening website, GardensAll.com, and also PlantingForRetirement.com.

 With over 4.3k members in our Planting for Retirement Facebook group we have to vet new member requests as well as scan posts for spam.
 As such, it doesn’t happen often, but it does happen, even though it’s clearly stated in the group rules.